thenativeweb/roboter/README.md

 $ npm run test
 ```

-You can run all integration test for one task by specifying the task name as an addtional argument.
+You can run all integration test for one task by specifying the task name as an additional argument.

 ```bash
 $ npm run test release